JetBrains/marketplace-docs/topics/paid-plugins-start/test-the-plugin-licensing-on-the-demo-instance.md

 Password: FJKDr478fdjhsj__
 ```

-* The stand is cleared every Monday at 3 am in the morning (Central European Time), so all the plugins / purchases will be removed.
-Marketplace team will be re-uploading all plugins currently in a testing mode (incl. at least one demo plugin) at around 10 am Central European Time.
+* The stand is cleared every Monday at 3 am (Central European Time), so all the plugins/purchases are removed then.
+Marketplace team is re-uploading all plugins currently in a testing mode (incl. at least one demo plugin) at around 10 am Central European Time.

 ## Test Setup at the Marketplace Demo Instance

 1. Access the Marketplace Demo instance at [https://marketplace.demo.plugins.aws.intellij.net/](https://marketplace.demo.plugins.aws.intellij.net/), use credentials you have obtained from JetBrains.
-Unfortunately, you can't use the "sign in via Google Account" option as we can't connect it to non-JetBrains emails, use the username/password option:
+Unfortunately, you can't use the "sign in via Google Account" option as we can't connect it to non-JetBrains emails (JetBrains Team should use "sign in via Google Account" option exclusively), use the username/password option:

     ![Marketplace Sign In](marketplace_sign_in.png)